HanhengHe/srpProject/README.md

 # srpProject
-My srp project
+This is the code of my srp project.
-Basically about trAdaboost (with SVM), fine-tune (with CNN) and code of DAAN provided by the author.
+Basically, it's about trAdaboost (with SVM), fine-tune (with CNN) and code of DAAN provided by the author.